 Using the Bookable Link

 The key to earning commission is the Bookable Link, without this link, you will not be able to earn commission on the products that your clients book for themselves.

-Everytime that you are hyperlinking your products on the destination guide, make sure that you are using the link generated from the“share with client” button in the top right corner of the page.
-For further directions on just how to use our Bookable Link check out this page.
+Everytime that you are hyperlinking your products on the destination guide, make sure that you are using the link generated from the “Share with client” button.

 What to Highlight in a Tour Description

 A tour description needs to be informative but also exciting!
 In a tour description you need to grab your client’s attention enough to make them click on the link and check out more details and generate a booking.
 In these tour descriptions it’s great to include things like what major sites the tour focuses on, the length of tour, if there are any added bonuses like hotel transport or meals included, but also remember to keep it brief.
 You ultimately want to spark their interest enough that they click the link and check out the information on the product page!

 Using photos is one of the most important parts of your destination guide for often times pictures are the best way to spark excitement about travel.
 When using pictures make sure that they are of a good enough quality that clients are able to get a full feel for what the destination actually looks like.
 Pro Tip: Include pictures of the tours themselves from the client’s point of view, it’s one thing to show a client a stock photo of a destination but it’s even better to show them the exact experience that they are considering.

 Building in Tips for Travelers

 A part of the guide your clients will especially appreciate is the tips section.
 Including things like the best times to visit, local customs, and packing list essentials will give your clients insight into the external factors to keep in mind during the booking and planning process.
 As a travel agent, it’s important to add in any extra local knowledge that you can in marketing materials sent to the client.
 Afterall, your expertise is truly the reason many clients will turn to you as their main guide in navigating themselves to create the trip of their dreams.